 To provide a positive college living/learning environment, College of Saint Mary requires all full-time, first-and second-year students to live in a campus residence hall.
-Exemptions are made for students who meet at least one of the following conditions:
+Exemptions are made for students who meet at least one of the following conditions and turn in the Required Residence Exemption/Exception Form:

 - Students who are married or have dependents - Transfer students with Junior status (60+ credit hours.
-This does not include first or second year students who have transferred in college credit from high school) - Students who are over 21 years of age - Students living at home with parents within a 40-mile radius of College of Saint Mary Requests for other exceptions to the residence requirement must be submitted in writing to the Director of Residence Life for approval at least one month prior to the first day of classes for any regular enrollment period.
+This does not include first or second-year students who have transferred in college credit from high school) - Students who are over 21 years of age - Students living at home with parents within a 40-mile radius of College of Saint Mary

+Requests for other exceptions to the residence requirement must be submitted in writing to the Director of Residence Life for approval at least one month prior to the first day of classes for any regular enrollment period.

 Students who live in the residence halls have leadership opportunities available to them, provided by the Residence Hall Council.
-Each floor community has a resident advisor who provides support and community and academic programming.
+Each floor community has a resident advisor who provides support, community development and academic/social programming.

-Campus housing is restricted to those full time students studying for undergraduate degrees at CSM.
-However, if a student completed her undergraduate work at CSM and is continuing on as a full time student for a graduate degree at CSM, she may live in the residence halls for the duration of her graduate studies.
+Campus housing is restricted to those full-time students studying for undergraduate degrees at CSM.
+However, if a student completed her undergraduate work at CSM and is continuing on as a full-time student for a graduate degree at CSM, she may live in the residence halls for the duration of her graduate studies.